-Asset Management and Property Management:
+Asset Management and Property Management

+Sustainability is an absolute prerequisite.
 The Fund therefore acts as an active asset manager working with property managers closely monitoring the technical quality, readiness and representation level of the properties to assure the value of the real estate assets in the portfolio to its users.
 As properties age they require greater maintenance and refurbishment costs.
 Numerous factors, including the age of the relevant building, the materials and techniques used at the time of construction or currently unknown building code violations, could result in substantial unbudgeted costs for refurbishment, modernisation and decontamination required to remove and dispose of any hazardous materials (e.g. asbestos).
 If the Fund does not carry out maintenance and refurbishment activities with respect to its properties, these properties may become less attractive to tenants and the Fund's rental income may decrease, affecting the results and financial condition of the Fund.
-Assets in which the Fund invests may have (hidden) design, construction or other defects or problems which may require additional significant expenditures despite due diligence investigations prior to acquisition by the Fund.
+Portfolio Assets in which the Fund invests may have (hidden) design and construction defects which may require additional significant expenditures despite due diligence investigations prior to acquisition by the Fund.